pyvista/scikit-gmsh/CONTRIBUTING.rst

 Feature Requests
 ----------------

-We encourage users to submit ideas for improvements to pvgmsh code base.
-Please create an issue on the `issues page <https://github.com/pyvista/pvgmsh/issues>`_ with a *Feature Request* label to suggest an improvement.
+We encourage users to submit ideas for improvements to scikit-gmsh code base.
+Please create an issue on the `issues page <https://github.com/pyvista/scikit-gmsh/issues>`_ with a *Feature Request* label to suggest an improvement.
 Please use a descriptive title and provide ample background information to help the community implement that functionality.
 For example, if you would like a reader for a